HamidiMassinissa/massinissa.github.io/_iot_projects/2018-04-30-Alarm-Security-FaceReconize.md

     - Nabil AMEZIANE
     - Abderrahmen MRABET
 video-id: x1CnxpXvpSQ
+description: SECURITY ALARM WITH FACE RECOGNITION SYSTEM
 ---

-In this project we will learn how to make an Arduino Security and System that uses facial recognition.
+In this project we will learn how to make an Arduino Security and Alarm System.
+You can watch the following video or read the written tutorial below.

-The alarm gets activated in 03 seconds after pressing the A button.
-For detecting objects it uses an ultrasonic sensor.
-Once the alarm detects something a buzzer starts emitting a sound.
-In order to stop the alarm we need to insert a 4 digits password or get recognized by the web camera.
-The preset password is 1234 but we also have the possibility to change it by pressing the B button and enterring the password change menu where first we need to enter the current password in order to continue and then enter the new 4 digits password.
+The alarm activates in 03 seconds after pressing the A button.
+For detecting objects it uses an ultrasonic sensor, and once the alarm detect something a buzzer starts emitting a sound.
+In order to stop the alarm we need to insert a 4 digits password or the web camera finds a face registered in the dataSet at the beginning of the facial recognition program .
+The preset password is 1234 but we also have the possibility to change it by pressing the B button we enter the password change menu where first we need to enter the current password in order to continue and then enter the new 4 digits password.
 Once the password is changed, the next time we activate the alarm, we will only be able to stop the alarm by entering the new password.
-If we enter a wrong password we will get an error message.
+If we enter a wrong password we will get a message that we need to try again.

 # Hardware parts used
 * Arduino Mega 2560 (Controller Board)